What You’ll Learn 🎥

 Results: Synchronization

-Next frame of the same result:
+Next frame of the same test:

 Resolution and frame frequency - HDD vs. SSD